Yankees vs. Twins: Betting Trends, Records ATS, Home/Road Splits

 Yankees Recent Betting Performance

-- The Yankees have been an underdog just two times in their last 10 contests and lost both matchups.
+- In three games as the underdog over the last 10 contests, the Yankees were upset in every contest.

-- In their previous 10 matchups with a total posted by sportsbooks, the Yankees and their opponents are 1-9-0 when it comes to hitting the over.
+- In their last 10 matchups with a total posted by oddsmakers, the Yankees and their opponents are 2-8-0 when it comes to hitting the over.

-- Bookmakers have yet to post a spread in any of the Yankees' past 10 games.
-New York games have gone under the set point total four times in a row, and the average total in this streak was eight runs.
+- Bookmakers have not posted a runline in any of the Yankees' past 10 matchups.

 Yankees Betting Records & Stats

-- The Yankees have been named as the underdog three times this season but have yet to come away with a victory in any of those games.
+- The Yankees have been posted as the underdog four times this season but have yet walk away from any of those games with an upset.

-- New York has not won as an underdog of +100 or more on the moneyline this season in three such games.
+- This season, New York has been at least a +100 underdog on the moneyline four times, losing each of those contests.

-- The moneyline set for this matchup implies the Yankees have a 50% chance of walking away with the win.
+- The Yankees have an implied victory probability of 50% according to the moneyline set for this matchup.

-- New York's games have gone over the total in seven of its 23 chances.
+- Games involving New York have gone over the total set by oddsmakers in eight of 24 chances this season.

 - The Yankees have yet play a game with a spread this season.